dixonliang/CS410CourseProject/README.md

 demo.ipynb - Empty demo code in Jupyter Notebook for free use

+Tweepy Review.docx - Review done on the Tweepy package for the course

 team1_sentiment.png - Example sentiment bar chart for Team 1 (new file will be saved down if main code is run) team1_BM25positive.png - Example positive BM25 average ranking for Team 1 (new file will be saved down if main code is run) team1_BM25negative.png - Example negative BM25 average ranking for Team 1 (new file will be saved down if main code is run)